ivoputzer/slack.codin.gg/readme.md

-# CODIN-SLACK-BOT
+# slack.codin.gg
-This is a simple slack app (that doesn't make use of gpt3 yet)
+This is a simple slack app that ~~makes~~ use of gpt3 🤣

+### Todo
+- [-] setup slack app to work with codingg-workspace.slack.com and deploy itself automatically
+- [ ] add gpt3 capabilities